bootlin/training-materials/slides/security-compliance/security-compliance.typ

   Time to get familiar with SBoMs and CVEs!

   - Generating an SBoM for a Yocto distribution
-  - Analyzing the generated SBoM using \code{sbom-cve-check}
+  - Analyzing the generated SBoM using sbom-cve-check
   - Patching a CVE present in the SBoM
   - Differential analysis
 ])